Homotopies in Grothendieck fibrations: Introduction

 \section{Introduction}

-The goal of this paper is to exhibit a naturally occurring 2-categorical structure on the base category of a Grothendieck fibration satisfying certain mild assumptions.
-In the motivating case of interest, the base category in question is (some version of) the category of topological spaces, and our construction recovers the usual 2-category of topological spaces, continuous maps, and (homotopy classes of) homotopies.
+The goal of this paper is to exhibit a naturally occurring 2-categorical structure on the base category of any Grothendieck fibration satisfying certain assumptions.
+In the motivating case of interest, the base category in question is the category of topological spaces, and our construction recovers the usual 2-category of topological spaces, continuous maps, and (homotopy classes of) homotopies.

 The notion of Grothendieck fibration (as well as the essentially equivalent notion of \emph{pseudo-functor}) was first introduced \cite{grothdesc1,sga1} in order to formulate the notion of \emph{descent} (and later \cite{giraudcna}, \emph{stack}).
 Later, Lawvere introduced fibrations into categorical logic with his theory of \emph{hyperdoctrines} \cite{lawvereadj}.
-It is the latter, logical use of hyperdoctrines which are most relevant to the present work.
+It is the latter, logical use of hyperdoctrines which is most relevant to the present work.
 Specifically, in an accompanying paper \cite{voltron}, we introduce ``homotopical'' semantics for first-order logic, and the 2-categorical structure introduced here is used to prove a ``homotopy-invariance'' theorem for these semantics.

-We recall that a Grothendieck fibration (see Part~\ref{sec:fibs}) is a functor $\fibr{C}CB$ satisfying certain conditions which allows us to define, for each morphism $f:A\to{}B$, a functor $f^*:\fib{C}^B\to\fib{C}^A$ between the corresponding ``fibers'' of $\fib{C}$.
+We recall that a Grothendieck fibration (see \S\ref{subsec:fibs}) is a functor $\fibr{C}CB$ satisfying certain conditions which allows us to define, for each morphism $f\colon{}A\to{}B$ in $\B$, a functor $f^*\colon\fib{C}^B\to\fib{C}^A$ between the corresponding ``fibers'' of $\fib{C}$.
 We will be considering certain fibrations which (following \cite{folds}) we call $\wedgeq$-fibrations.
-Among the conditions for $\fib{C}$ to be a $\wedgeq$-fibration are that the category $\B$ have finite products and that, for each $B\in\Ob\B$, the fiber $\fib{C}^{B\times{}B}$ has an ``equality object'' $\Eq_B$, satisfying a certain universal property (the name comes from the logical view of fibrations, in which the objects of the fiber $\fib{C}^B$ are viewed as predicates on the set $B$).
+Among the conditions for $\fib{C}$ to be a $\wedgeq$-fibration are that the category $\B$ have finite products and that, for each $B\in\Ob\B$, the fiber $\fib{C}^{B\times{}B}$ has an ``equality object'' $\Eq_B$, satisfying a certain universal property (the name ``equality object'' comes from the logical view of fibrations, in which the objects of the fiber $\fib{C}^B$ are viewed as predicates on the set $B$).